 Whether you are a vegetarian or are in for a meat or fish meal, Il Marchese got you covered.
-And if you are in Rome with a baby, don’t worry, they provide a high chair (albeit without belts) and they even make a non-spicy pasta on a tomato sauce toddlers can eat.
+And if you are in Rome with a baby, don’t worry, they provide a high chair (albeit without belts) and they even make non-spicy pasta in a tomato sauce toddlers can eat.
 Just a tip, ask to cook the pasta a little extra as their al dente for your little one might be too hard.

 Il Marchese Osteria and Cocktail Bar – Our Experience + Full Review